-1) Utilize CarpeVITA’s full spectrum of senior care services, which often includes a combination of home care, adult day services and care management services.
+1) Utilize CarpeVITA’s full spectrum of senior care services, which often includes a combination of home care and care management services.
 While being able to remain in the home due to home care services is a huge advantage, it can also be isolating and lonely.
-Adding some adult day services to your bundle not only saves you money since it is less expensive than home care services, but it also provides your loved one with a way to socialize and engage in stimulating activities.
 Our care management services further help you save money by providing care that fills in the gaps and produces better health outcomes.

 2) Maximize the resources you have available to you, such as family members who can help out with any number of tasks ranging from managing mail and cooking meals to assisting with bathing and dressing.
 Compile a list of family members who can help out, what they can help with, and the days and times they can help.
 Then you have a clear picture of what home care services you need to hire out and for how many hours per week.

 3) Hire home care assistance only for what you need.
 While it varies widely from person to person, oftentimes only a few hours per week are necessary to make a big enough impact to allow seniors to stay in their homes.